Coronation Street: Sets

 In 2014, production moved to a new site at Trafford Wharf, a former dock area about two miles to the east, part of the MediaCityUK complex.
 The Trafford Wharf backlot is built upon a former truck stop site next to the Imperial War Museum North.
 It took two years from start to finish to recreate the iconic Street.
 The houses were built to almost full scale after previously being three-quarter size.
 On 5 April 2014, the staff began to allow booked public visits to the old Quay Street set.
 An advert, with a voiceover from Victoria Wood, appeared on TV to advertise the tour.
 The tour was discontinued in December 2015.

 On 12 March 2018, the extension of the Victoria Street set was officially unveiled.
-The new set featured a garden, featuring a memorial bench paying tribute to the 22 victims of the Manchester Arena bombing, including Coronation Street "super fan" Martyn Hett.
-The precinct includes a Greater Manchester Police station called Weatherfield Police station.
-As part of a product placement deal between three companies and ITV Studios, new additions include a tram stop station which is named Weatherfield North with Transport for Greater Manchester Metrolink branding, while shop front facades of Costa Coffee and the Weatherfield branded Co-op Food store interior scenes have been screened.
+The new set featured a garden, featuring a memorial bench paying tribute to the 22 victims of the Manchester Arena bombing, including a named tribute to Coronation Street "super fan" Martyn Hett.
+The precinct includes a Greater Manchester Police station called Weatherfield Police station, and a tram stop station, which is named Weatherfield North with Transport for Greater Manchester Metrolink branding.
+The set also includes two dedicated product placement store fronts, originally branded as Costa Coffee and Co-op Food locations.
+The Costa shop was later replaced by EE and then Hays Travel, while the Co-op became a Sainsbury's Argos location in 2024 as part of Argos's sponsorship deal with the show.
 Exterior scenes at the new set first aired on 20 April 2018.

 On 20 April 2018, ITV announced that they had been granted official approval of planning permission to allow booked public visits to the MediaCityUK Trafford Wharf set.
 Tours commenced on weekends from 26 May 2018 onwards.
 The set was further expanded in March 2022, with the addition of the Weatherfield Precinct, which took six months to build, and was inspired by Salford.
 The new section of the set included a two-storey construction featuring maisonettes, a staircase and balcony leading to the properties, a piazza and an array of shops and units.